microsoft/hlsl-specs/proposals/0039-debugbreak.md

 ### HLSL Surface

-Three new intrinsic functions are added:
+Two new intrinsic functions are added:

 #### `DebugBreak()`